JasonXZLiu/SchoolCompSci/EmployeeDatabase/readme.md

 _Example inputs are shown already._

 First, click on the appropriate type of employee (one of the two selectors at the top).
 This will display the rest of the attributes that needs to be filled in.

+__Input Restrictions:__ - all fields are required (depending on the type of employee) and will throw an error if one or more field is not completed
+* Employee Type - one of the choices (Part Time or Full Time) must be selected
+* Employee Number - must be a positive integer (leading 0's have no effect)
+* First Name - must be a string
+* Last Name - must be a string
+* Gender - one of the choices (Male, Female, or Other) must be selected
+* Work Location - must be a string
+* Deduction Rate - must be a positive number between 0 and 1 (can hav decimals)
+* Hourly Wage - must be bigger than 0
+* Hours per Week - must be bigger than 0 and less than 168 (maximum 24 hours x 7 days)
+* Weeks per Year - must be bigger than 0 and less than 52 (maximum 52 days in a year)
+* Yearly Salary - must be bigger than 0

 Example: Part time employee